kekehurry/Human-Choice-Model/README.md

 # Acknowledgement

-Sincere gratitude to Luis, Parfait, Carlo, Markus, Terasa, and Kent for their invaluable advice and guidance.
+Sincere gratitude to Luis, Parfait, Carlo, Markus, Terasa, Adrian and Kent for their invaluable advice and guidance.
 Their insights have greatly contributed to the completion of this work.